 We are committed to complete customer satisfaction and even if you decide to adopt a puppy not from our site we want you to be smart and safe.

 1. See if the site has phone numbers, call them just to make sure.
 If the seller insists on email only.
-Move on, it's a scam
+Move on, it is probably a scam

 4. Go with your Gut Instinct.
-If it feels funny, it is funny.
+If it feels wrong, it probably is.

 5. The average price for a good English Bulldog puppy is between 2K & 3K.
-Not a 1K.
+Not 1K or less.

 6. "There are no good deals on English Bulldogs in Nigeria."
 Move on its a scam.